-This research is pivotal to understand whether GREVIO considers lesbians in the evaluation rounds and GREVIO's approach to the different forms of violence confronted by LBT women and NB persons.
-It also allows us to gain knowledge on interesting policies or practices in the different states that can be shared and replicated to improve the protection lesbians receive from gender-based violence.
-Reviewing the monitoring process allowed the researchers to get an
+This research is pivotal to understand whether GREVIO considers lesbians in the evaluation rounds and GREVIO's approach to the different forms of violence confronted by LBTI women and NB persons.
+It also allows us to gain knowledge

-20 ELC (2021), Lesbophobia, An intersectional form of violence, cit., p.6.

-21 See the bibliography annexed to the report.

-22 In particular, the evaluation of Albania, Andorra, Austria, Belgium, Bosnia-Herzegovina, Cyprus, Denmark, Estonia, Finland, France, Italy, Georgia, Germany, Iceland, Italy, Malta, Monaco, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovenia, idea on whether lesbian associations were already relying on the IC to promote the protection of lesbians from GBV.

-Spain, Sweden, and Switzerland have been considered.

-23 See the bibliography annexed to the report.
+- 19 Boulilla S. (2020), Advancing liveable lives for lesbians in Europe, cit. - 20 ELC (2021), Lesbophobia, An intersectional form of violence, cit., p.6. - 21 See the bibliography annexed to the report. - In particular, the evaluation of Albania, Andorra, Austria, Belgium, Bosnia-Herzegovina, Cyprus, Denmark, Estonia, Finland, France, Italy, Georgia, Germany, Iceland, Italy, Malta, Monaco, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovenia, Spain, Sweden, and Switzerland have been considered. - 23 See the bibliography annexed to the report.